Main content | back to top

 Construction at the Pearl GTL project, Qatar, 2010

-The Pearl GTL project was developed in two phases after major construction was completed at the end of 2010.
-The first phase started up in early 2011 and exported the first commercial shipment of gasoil in June 2011.
+The Pearl GTL plant started up in two phases after major construction was completed at the end of 2010.
+In the initial phase, Train 1 of the plant was put into operation in early 2011 and exported the first commercial shipment of gasoil in June 2011.

-Phase 2 of the plant started up in early November 2011 by bringing in sour gas from offshore wells.
-The whole plant ramped up to full production towards the end of 2012.
-Pearl GTL now runs some of the largest gas processing trains in the world and is doing so safely and reliably.
+In the second phase, Train 2 was put into operation in early November 2011.
+The two trains, comprising the entire plant, achieved full ramp up of production towards the end of 2012.
+Pearl GTL continues to run some of the largest gas processing trains in the world and is doing so safely and reliably.

 Upstream, Pearl GTL produces and processes around 1.6 billion cubic feet a day of wellhead gas from the world’s largest single non-associated gas field - the North Field - which stretches from Qatar’s coast out into the Gulf.